Yahad-In Unum: Publications

 In August 2008, Palgrave MacMillan published Holocaust By Bullets, written by Father Desbois about the work of YIU.
 Father Desbois titled the book after one of the methods the Nazis used to kill their victims.
 The Jewish Book Council awarded the book the 2008 National Jewish Book Award.

 In June 2014, YIU published its ten-year anniversary book.
 Called Broad Daylight, the book encapsulates the horror of the Jewish genocide in which Germans in Eastern Europe massacred the Jews in broad daylight.
 The bilingual book (written in French and English) covers each territory that the organization has researched, splitting each into a chapter.
 These include, Ukraine, Belarus, Russia, Poland, Romania, Moldova and Lithuania.

-Future projects
+Future and current projects

 Since 2009, the Archives and Research Center (CERRESE - Centre Européen de Ressources pour la Recherche et l'Enseignement sur la Shoah à l'Est), a unique research center in Paris, features unique archival resources and the new results from Father Desbois' field research, including video testimonies and artifacts.

 The organization is also expanding InEvidence, an interactive map on its website, on which users can see the extent to which the Nazis attempted to wipe out the Jewish population in remote villages.
 The map covers all the countries in which the organization has expanded its research.
 It enables users to choose a specific country and location and to read information about the testimonies and/or watch a video regarding the town's mass murder.

-The organization collects accounts of eyewitnesses of Russian war crimes.
+The organization currently collects accounts of eyewitnesses of Russian war crimes.
+As of May 2023, this work had already identified 62 witnesses or victims of bombings, 45 witnesses of murders and other violences, 23 witnesses of acts of torture and hostage taking, 14 witnesses of pillaging and thefts, 10 witnesses or victims of expulsion and/or forced screening, and 2 witnesses of sexual violence.